 Alan Silvestri– A talented composer and owner of a vineyard, Silvestri’s given movie-goers theme after theme to hum along.
 Along with Menken, Goldsmith and Williams, some of the movie themes we know best (Back to the Future, Forrest Gump, The Avengers) were written by him.

 Shirley Walker– Walker’s both my favorite female composer and the most underrated/under-appreciated composer I’ve listened to, period.
-She’s best remembered for her scores in animated films and TV shows.
+She’s best remembered for her music in Batman: The Animated Series and other TV shows and movies.
 If you want to know more I encourage you to read my post “Shirley Walker: A Forgotten Legend”.

 Steven Price– His score to Gravity remains a unique powerhouse of original composing.
 I was a little worried that Price was gone between 2014 and 2016.
 Thankfully, he returned with the score for Suicide Squad.
 Here’s to hoping he continues his excellent track record.

 Michael Giacchino– I’ve always thought of Giacchino as the spiritual successor to John Williams.
-Their scores favor each other and like Williams, Giacchino’s scored a wide range of films and has received plenty of awards and praise for practically every one.
-His most recent foray was literally succeeding Williams in scoring Rouge One: A Star Wars Story.
+Their scores sometimes favor each other and like Williams, Giacchino’s scored a wide range of films (The Incredibles, Star Trek, Jurassic World, Inside Out, and Rouge One: A Star Wars Story to name a few).
+He’s received plenty of awards and praise for his work and it’s all been rightfully deserved.

 John Williams– I’ll let his music do the talking.